-- 2. In the event that an eligible employee terminates employment for any reason, the employee shall receive a longevity bonus in a prorated amount which is computed as follows: The number of months between the employee's anniversary date and termination date shall be divided by twelve (12), and the result multiplied with the appropriate annual longevity bonus. - 3.
-The longevity bonus shall be based upon continuous employment, exclusive of those periods wherein an employee is placed upon a leave without pay status; provided, when an employee is laid off, as a result of a reduction in force (RIF), or placed on permanent medical disability, and rehired and the separation does not exceed one (1) year, the longevity bonus shall be computed from the initial employment date; provided further, when an employee separates from employment and is subsequently rehired and the separation does not exceed thirty (30) days, the longevity bonus shall be computed from the initial employment date.
-An employee who separates from employment and is subsequently rehired, and the separation employment and is subsequently rehired, and the separates from employment and is ubsequently rehired, and the separates from employment and is subsequently rehired, and the separation exceeds thirty (30) days, shall receive full employment credit for actual past period(s) of active service. - 4.
-Any increases in benefit levels in this section shall be effective the first full pay period following ratification of this Agreement by the parties.
+3. The longevity bonus shall be based upon continuous employment, exclusive of those periods wherein an employee is placed upon a leave without pay status; provided, when an employee is laid off, as a result of a reduction in force (RIF), or placed on permanent medical disability, and rehired and the separation does not exceed one (1) year, the longevity bonus shall be computed from the initial employment date; provided further, when an employee separates from employment and is subsequently rehired and the separation does not exceed thirty (30) days, the longevity bonus shall be computed from the initial employment date.
+An employee who separates from employment and is subsequently rehired, and the separation exceeds thirty (30) days, shall receive full employment credit for actual past period(s) of active service.